CHYR-FM: CHYR Country, move to FM

 Four years later, the station dropped its longtime adult contemporary sound for a country format, citing listener demand for Canadian country music as an impetus for the change.

 In 1993, the station received CRTC approval to move to FM.
 In preparation for the move, most of the AM transmitter towers had to be demolished to make room for the new FM tower; as a result, the 730 frequency was abandoned and the station operated full-time at reduced power on 710 for a few months.
 The move to FM was completed in July of that year.
 After a brief period of simulcasting, CHYR ceased operations on 710 kHz at 6 p.m. on September 10, 1993.
 In 1994, Maclean-Hunter was acquired by Rogers, and The Blue Water Group was sold to Blackburn Radio.

-96.7 Cheer-FM (2001-2008)
+96.7 Cheer-FM (2001–2008)

 On April 22, 2001, the station abruptly dropped its country format after 10 years and flipped to Hot AC branded as 96.7 Cheer-FM, reviving the heritage "Cheer" name.
 Market vet Tim O'Neill took over mornings and Corey Robertson arrived in late 2001 for afternoons.

 On January 3, 2007, CHYR moved its broadcast tower from just outside Point Pelee to a new tower in Cottam, making the signal available to over 70 thousand more homes.

 Mix 96.7 (2008–present)

 On March 3, 2008, the station rebranded as Mix 96.7.

-In 2016, a new station on 96.7 (WNUC-LP) signed-on in the New Center neighbourhood of Detroit, Michigan, causing a substantial reduction in CHYR's signal to Detroit, with interference stretching from Livonia and Redford to Warren and portions of the west end of Windsor.
+In 2016, a low-power community FM station at 96.7, WNUC-LP. signed from the New Center neighbourhood of Detroit, Michigan, which reduced CHYR's reach in Detroit, along with some interference between the two stations within Windsor's city centre.